-As of March 1, 2017, SEAM is governed by a ten-member Board of Directors, appointed by its incorporators.
-Current and future directors will be drawn from a cross-section of solar advocates and relevant disciplines, including but not limited to (i) solar installers, (ii) economists, (iii) attorneys, (iv) sustainability advocates, (v) municipalities, (vi) consumer-owned cooperative utilities, (vii) colleges, (viii) community development corporations, (ix) cooperative solar projects (e.g., community solar farms), and (x) large-scale project developers.
-The Board will adopt procedures that allow it to respond in a timely way to rapidly changing events, particularly in a legislative or rule-making context.
+SEAM is governed by a ten-member Board of Directors, appointed by its incorporators.
+As of January 2019, its directors reflect experience drawn from a broad cross-section of relevant disciplines and organizations, including but not limited to (i) conservation organizations; (ii) economics and environmental studies teaching at the college level; (iii) energy law, (iv) environmental sustainability management, (v) municipal planning and energy sustainability, (vi) consumer-owned cooperative energy utilities, (vii) solar equipment installers, (viii) community and economic development, (ix) cooperative solar projects (e.g., community solar farms), and (x) solar energy project investors.
+The Board has adopted procedures that allow it to respond in a timely way to rapidly changing events, particularly in a legislative or rule-making context.
 The Board of Directors makes decisions and takes positions on behalf of the Association.

-Overall, SEAM will function as a broad coalition to support progressive solar electricity policies and initiatives, marked by rapid-response Board action.
-At least at the outset, SEAM is operating as a volunteer organization so it can focus all its energy on the substance of its work.
-There are no dues, and the directors are not paid or reimbursed for their expenses.
+Overall, SEAM functions as a broad coalition to support progressive solar electricity policies and initiatives, marked by rapid-response Board action.
+As noted, SEAM is operating as a volunteer organization so it can focus all its energy on the substance of its work.
+There are no dues, and the Executive Director and other members of the Board of Directors are not paid or reimbursed for their expenses.

 SEAM About (modified) 1-21-19